 Saskia says they don’t need much crop rotation because her planting is so diverse, but they are thinking of trying it and only a small strip is being rotated on the outer rim of the veggie garden.
 The correct sequence would be first heavy then light feeders, such as first brassicas, then carrots.
 The full sequence would be: Legumes (with nitrogen fixing bacterial nodules), then leaf crops like brassicas and lettuce, then fruit crops, and finally root crops.
 She’s never seen frequent planting of the same plants in sequence cause nutrient deficiency in her permaculture garden, and the only time there was a clear deficiency was with the lemon tree which went yellow, and was revitalized with some epsom salts, volcanic ash and compost.

 This is the fourth article out of five on companion planting in permaculture.
 The first dealt with guilds, the next with antagonism and beneficial plants.
-Then came planting up the garden and after this I will address the all important question of soil, and how permaculture principles are applied to soil management.
+Then came planting up the garden and after this I will address the all important question of soil, and how permaculture principles are applied to weed and soil management.

 We all know about home gardening.
 Tell us about your successes, challenges and ask about issues that bother you.
 You may have the luxury of a back garden, but there are other ways we learn.
 Few people age without growing something or buying vegetables during their lives !
 It is absolutely guaranteed that you have learned things which can help others on their gardening journey.